Satellites capture Canadian wildfire smoke pouring into US Midwest

 Satellites from the Cooperative Institute for Research in the Atmosphere (CIRA) captured the plumes which started moving south on Tuesday after wrapping around a low-pressure system.

-The Air Quality Index (AQI) around Minneapolis-St Paul shot above 150 – an “unhealthy” level of pollution.
-Areas of Illinois Wisconsin, Michigan, North and South Dakota have also seen a spike in air pollution.
+The Air Quality Index (AQI) around Minneapolis-St Paul shot above 150 - a Code Red, “unhealthy” level of pollution for the general population.

+Areas of Illinois, Wisconsin, Michigan, North and South Dakota also experienced a spike in air pollution on Wednesday.

+An air quality alert was issued until 6am on Friday for parts of the state, the Minnesota Pollution Control Agency reported.

+Affected area includes Roseau, International Falls, Ely, Hibbing, Duluth, Two Harbors, Brainerd, Alexandria, Moorhead, Ortonville, St Cloud, the Twin Cities, and the tribal nations of Prairie Island, Mille Lacs, Fond du Lac, and Grand Portage.

-At “unhealthy levels” of air pollution, vulnerable populations like children, the elderly, and those with heart or lung disease, are advised to reduce their exposure and avoid strenuous outdoor activities.
+At “unhealthy levels” of air pollution vulnerable populations like children, the elderly, and those with heart or lung disease, are advised to reduce their exposure and avoid strenuous outdoor activities.

 More than 450 fires are burning across Canada with at least half raging out of control.
+Eight new fires ignited on Wednesday, according to the Canadian Interagency Forest Fire Centre.

 Ontario, on the other side of the US-Canada border from the midwest, is experiencing more than a dozen large fires.

 Last week, wildfire smoke darkened skies and made it difficult to breathe in 20 states across America and large parts of Canada.

-New York City registered above 400 AQI on Wednesday, a “hazardous” level of pollution on a scale that runs from 0-500.
+New York City registered above 400 AQI last Wednesday, a “hazardous” level of pollution on a scale that runs from 0-500.

-The thick smoke bathed the city in an eerie orange haze and led to public health warnings to stay indoors and wear masks outside for smoke inhalation.
+The thick smoke bathed the city in an eerie orange haze and led to public health warnings to stay indoors and wear masks outside to avoid smoke inhalation.

 Wildfires are increasing in frequency, size and severity globally due to hot and dry conditions being driven by the climate crisis.
 Fire seasons have become roughly 20 per cent longer around the world in the last 40 years, the World Health Organisation reports, and are expected to escalate as the global temperature rises.